Governance

 MEMBER REQUIREMENTS

 Section 1.
 Requirements.
-Each Officer, Director and Standing Committee Member of this Association shall be a citizen or lawful permanent resident of the United States, eighteen (18) years of age or older, and an Annual Member, Life Member or Honorary Life Member of this Association.
+Each Officer, Director and Standing Committee Member of this Association shall be a citizen or lawful permanent resident of the United States, eighteen

 Section 2.
 Compensation.
 No Director, Officer or Standing Committee Member of this Association shall receive directly or indirectly any salary or other compensation from this Association unless authorized by the Board.

 Section 3.
 Reimbursements.
-Except for Athlete Directors who shall reimburse for travel costs related to attending Board meeting, no Director, Officer or Standing Committee Member of this Association shall be entitled to receive reimbursement for expenses incurred in the performance of services for this Association unless expressly authorized by the Board.
+Except for Athlete Directors who shall be reimbursed for travel costs related to attending Board meeting, no Director, Officer or Standing Committee Member of this Association shall be entitled to receive reimbursement for expenses incurred in the performance of services for this Association unless expressly authorized by the Board.

 ARTICLE VII